 Before the first test of the day is performed, the room air flow is set to the required level, the appliance powered on and allowed to come to cooking temperature.
 After the cooking temperature is reached, the appliance cycles for a minimum time of one hour.
-The laboratory is then operated for another hour, minimum, to ensure stabilization of the laboratory, hood, ductwork, and equipment.
+The laboratory is then operated for another hour, minimum, to insure stabilization of the laboratory, hood, ductwork, and equipment.
 For subsequent tests at different air flows, the laboratory is stabilized for a minimum of one-half hour prior to the test actually being run.
-For a given day, the test sequence starts with the highest exhaust volumetric flow rate and proceeds to lower air flow rates.